2025-26 Student & Parent Handbook

 For full details on conditions for campus access, school visitation, and removal policies, please visit the “Administration Policy” link on the TPS website.

-7. Parents/guardians observing in classrooms are not to converse with the teacher during class time.
+- Parents/guardians observing in classroom or activity are not to converse with the teacher during class time.
 Arrange a time before or after school to do so.

-8. Parents/guardians are not to communicate with their children or the other children during class time.
+- Parents/guardians are not to communicate with their children or the other children during class time or activity time.

 SEARCH & SEIZURE